AdoboPeanuts/Puppercoin-Crowdsale/readme.md

 * Confirm and accept the transaction
 ![Deployment](Images/transaction2.png)

-* Verify trasanction using etherscan.
+* Verification of trasanction using etherscan.
 ![Deployment](Images/transaction3.png)

 ## 5. Importing test token to metamask